rr-wfm/MSBuild.Sdk.SqlProj/README.md

 </Project>
 ```

-> Note: The value of `Value` is checked first and if it found to be empty, we'll fall back to `DefaultValue`.
+> Note: With version 3.0.0 of the SDK, the `DefaultValue` is not applied to the build output, in line with the standard `.sqlproj` behaviour.

 ## Package references
 `MSBuild.Sdk.SqlProj` supports referencing NuGet packages that contain `.dacpac` packages.
 These can be referenced by using the `PackageReference` format familiar to .NET developers.
 They can also be installed through the NuGet Package Manager in Visual Studio.